Tesla Model S side panels, strong but light. Source: Flickr

 Tesla Dividend Policy

 “We have never declared or paid cash dividends on our common stock.
-We currently do not anticipate paying any cash dividends in the foreseeable future.Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws, and will depend on our financial condition, results of operations, capital requirements, general business conditions and other factors that our board of directors may deem relevant.“
+We currently do not anticipate paying any cash dividends in the foreseeable future.Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws, and will depend on our financial condition, results of operations, capital requirements, general business conditions, and other factors that our board of directors may deem relevant.“

-It’s not surprising that many investors are expecting Tesla (NASDAQ:TSLA) to pay cash dividends as most peers, including Toyota, Volkswagen, Ford Motor and General Motors have been decent dividend payers.
+It’s not a surprise that many investors are expecting Tesla (NASDAQ: TSLA) to pay cash dividends as most automobile companies, including Toyota, Volkswagen, Ford Motor and General Motors, are decent dividend payers.

 Let’s read on!

-Reasons That Support A Dividend
+Factors That Support A Dividend

 P1.
 All Automakers Are Dividend Payers